-The Department of Healthcare Administration offers the master of healthcare administration degree, as well as a fast-track version for students pursuing both the bachelor's degree and the master of healthcare administration.
+The Department of Healthcare Administration offers the master of healthcare administration degree (M.H.C.A.), as well as a fast-track version for students pursuing both the bachelor of science (B.S.) in healthcare administration and the M.H.C.A.
+In cooperation with the Department of Nutrition and Dietetics, the department offers the M.H.C.A. program with a dietetic internship concentration.

 The department also offers two graduate minors, one in healthcare administration and one in healthcare administration quality.